 One reason that study drugs are so attractive to first-year college students is that tendency to take on too much too soon.
-There is a strong temptation to work full-time, try to have an apartment and a new car, possible a new relationship and still try to carry a lot of classes towards a degree.
+There is a strong temptation to work full-time, try to have an apartment and a new car, possibly a new relationship, and still try to carry a lot of classes towards a degree.
 Trying to do too much and then relying on using a drug – any drug is setting you up for failure.

 What does improve grades and make you smarter?

 The best study drug is good self-care.
-Get plenty of sleep, some basic exercise, eat well and study.
+Get plenty of sleep, some basic exercise, eat well, and study.

-The student’s with the best grades are those who go to class.
-Read the book, take notes and study.
+The students with the best grades are those who go to class.
+Read the book, take notes, and study.
 Cut back on or avoid partying and your chances of good grades improve.

 You can’t expect to burn the candle at both ends and then throw some magic power on it to make it last longer.